CcSimple/copilot-for-hbuilderx/README.md

-# GitHub Copilot for HBuilderX
+# GitHub Copilot for HBuilderX use BUS or TAOBAO

 Your AI pair programmer